Phonics and Early Reading.

 At New Pasture Lane our aim is to help children become effective, reflective readers.

-Early reading is taught using synthetic phonics, whereby pupils are systematically taught the phonemes (sounds), how to blend these sounds through the word for reading and how to segment the sounds in order to write words.
-They are taught to use their phonic skills and knowledge as their first approach to reading but are also taught tricky words and common exception words which do not completely follow the phonic rules.
+Early reading is taught following the DFE approved Little Wandle programme using synthetic phonics, which all classes in Early Years and Key Stage 1 participate in.
+Pupils are taught the phonemes (sounds), how to blend these sounds through the word for reading and how to segment the sounds in order to spell words with accuracy and independence.
+They are also taught tricky words and common exception words which do not completely follow the phonic rules.